I finished another mask. It fits ok-ish.

 Remember back a few months ago when I swore I would never crochet socks again?
 Well, a friend named Margi teased me into trying a 'Sock-a-long'.
 It's like a block of the month in quilting, only with yarn.
 I could not resist trying one more time.
 I started with this Kroy FX Sock Yarn in copper.
 It took days and days to get the gauge right.
 I've never done a test swatch but the future of my sock making career was on the line!

 I will keep you all posted on my success.
 I won't say "or lack of success" because I shall be stubborn and I WILL make more socks.
 Not just one pair, either!!!
-Stay tuned.
+Stay tuned."Now Mom?"

 Yes Dexter, I am now done for this time.
 I hope everyone enjoyed peeking into my little corner of the world.
 Till next time, stay healthy, AND happy sewing y'all!